Frits Biesterbos

+Career

 During his early career, Biesterbos focused primarily on mountain biking.
 He finished second in the Dutch elite cross-country championships in 2023.
 In 2024, he placed in the top ten of two rounds of the UCI Under-23 World Cup.
 He also represented the Netherlands at the European and World Championships.
 At the same time, he began to compete in more road races, joining as a stagiaire for the second half of the 2024 season.
 He joined the team fully in 2025, moving his focus entirely to road and gravel racing.
-In October, he attained a breakhrough result, winning the silver medal at the UCI Gravel World Championships, finishing ahead of Matej Mohorič.
+In October, he attained a breakthrough result, winning the silver medal at the UCI Gravel World Championships, finishing ahead of Matej Mohorič.
 Two weeks prior, he also won the Dutch national gravel championships.